Modal verb

 A modal verb is a type of verb that contextually indicates a modality such as a likelihood, ability, permission, request, capacity, suggestion, order, obligation, necessity, possibility or advice.
 Modal verbs generally accompany the base (infinitive) form of another verb having semantic content.
-In English, the modal verbs commonly used are can, could, may, might, must, shall, should, will, would, and ought.
+In English, the modal verbs commonly used are can, could, may, might, must, shall, should, will, would, and ought to.

 Function

 Modal verbs have a wide variety of communicative functions, but these functions can generally be related to a scale ranging from possibility ("may") to necessity ("must"), in terms of one of the following types of modality: